-Closure of one of the rail tunnels connecting to Penn Station could create widespread chaos in the transit network, and New Jersey State Senator Bob Gordon sees the PATH Newark extension as an important alternative to strengthen trans-Hudson transit.
+Closure of one of the rail tunnels connecting to Penn Station could create widespread chaos in the transit network.
+Bob Gordon, a former state senator who led the New Jersey Senate Transportation Committee, and current Chair of the Board of Public Utilities, sees the PATH Newark extension as an important alternative to strengthen trans-Hudson transit.
 He told NJTV’s Briana Vannozzi that the uncertainty in timing and funding surrounding the Gateway project to build additional tunnels for Amtrak and New Jersey Transit makes the PATH extension a viable ‘Plan B’ to increase the reliability of the region’s transit network.

 Shahram Tahmasseby and Rob van Nes, authors of Improving Service Reliability in Urban Transport Networks, demonstrate that increasing redundancy helps counteract the forces that affect transit service reliability, including varying demand, equipment breakdowns, and necessary maintenance.

 Increasing line density in a certain way results in higher redundancy in the service network and consequently can improve service reliability.
 Furthermore, the availability of several line options enables travellers to switch between transit lines in case of disturbances and find an alternative route for making their trip.

 Multiple national, state, county, and local roads including Interstates 78 & 95, U.S. Routes 1 & 9, NJ Route 81, Earhardt Drive, and Brewster Road provide redundancy for those accessing the airport by road.
 Extending PATH would similarly diversify and enhance transit connections to the airport.